thedayisntgray/rails-7-mysql/README.md

 # ChatGPT 4o Generate Guide to Create a Rails 7 and MySql DB project

- You're right; there is no need to skip Active Record if you intend to use MySQL as your database with Rails.
-By default, Rails sets up Active Record, and you can directly configure it to use MySQL.
-Let's adjust the steps accordingly without skipping Active Record.

 ### Step 1: Install Docker

 First, make sure Docker is installed on your system.
 You can download and install Docker from [here](https://www.docker.com/products/docker-desktop).